Feature SSO Token

 - Ignoring token expiration

-- Assuming tokens are interchangeable across environments
+- Assuming tokens are interchangeable across environments (sandbox vs production)

 Related Guides

-Embedded Partner Web Applications
+- Embedded Partner Web Applications — The onboarding pattern this token supports

-Tokens for Embedded Web Applications
+- Tokens for Embedded Web Applications — Shared token model

-Updated about 2 months ago
+Updated 2 days ago